What is the General Data Protection Regulation (GDPR)?

 Program activities include:

-- Assessing how GDPR will affect UC programs
+- Assessing GDPR's impact on UC programs

 - Developing tools and templates to assist UC programs with GDPR compliance